Post SOVIET Desolation AND seaside melancholia

-- We'll arrive in Semipalatinsk early in the morning and spend our first hours in town visiting a the usual fair share of Soviet and pre-Soviet (Tsarist) era buildings.
+We'll arrive in Semipalatinsk late in the morning and spend the rest of the day visiting the usual fair share of Soviet and pre-Soviet (Tsarist) era buildings.

-- On our final tour day we have quite an explosive ending for you: a visit to Semipalatinsk Test Site, code-named Semipalatinsk-21 or more prosaically the Polygon.
+On our final tour day we will have then an explosive ending: a visit to Semipalatinsk Test Site, code-named Semipalatinsk-21 or more prosaically the Polygon.

-- Most tests were carried not for military purposed but were, instead, part of the so called Nuclear Explosions for the National Economy, a Soviet program to investigate peaceful nuclear explosions (PNEs) analogous to the United States program Operation Plowshare.
+Most tests weren’t carried out for military purposed but were, instead, part of the so called Nuclear Explosions for the National Economy, a Soviet program to investigate peaceful nuclear explosions (PNEs) analogous to the United States program Operation Plowshare.

-- We'll spend the day touring both the test site and the nearby towns of Kurchatov - where we'll pay a visit to the local Atomic Museum - and Chagan, which was actually a large military-base-cum-dormitory for the personell of the Polygon.
+We'll spend the day touring both the test site and the nearby towns of Kurchatov - where we'll pay a visit to the local Atomic Museum - and Chagan, which was actually a large military-base-cum-dormitory for the personnel of the Polygon.

-- In the late afternoon we'll eventually head back to Semipalatinsk for a last crazy Kazakh night.
+In the late afternoon we'll eventually head back to Semipalatinsk for our last Kazakh night.

 DAY 19 - Flight back home or Astana extension

-- After enjoying a last lavish Kazakh-style breakfast together we'll take care of your transfer to either Semey Region Airport for your flight back home or your connection toward Astana, where you will enjoy a guided tour through its brave-new-world architectonic shapes; you can also choose to use our services to discover other areas of Kazakhstan, such as the Altai Mountains and/or Almaty the former capital of the country; contact us to learn more about our bespoke itineraries in the region.
+After enjoying a last lavish Kazakh-style breakfast together we'll take care of your transfer to either Semey Regional Airport for your flight back home or your connection towards Nur Sultan, where you will enjoy a guided tour through its brave-new-world architectonic shapes; you can also choose to use our services to discover other areas of Kazakhstan, such as the Altai Mountains and/or Almaty the former capital of the country; contact us to learn more about our bespoke itineraries in the region.